drdalessandro/cardio-onco/README.md

 **Cardio Onco** is a specialized clinical decision-support platform for **cardio-oncology teams**.
 It enables real-time monitoring of cancer patients undergoing cardiotoxic therapies — anthracyclines, trastuzumab, bevacizumab, and more — following the **ESC 2022 Cardio-Oncology Guidelines**.

-Built on top of [Medplum](https://www.medplum.com/), an open-source FHIR-native EHR backend, it runs entirely on open standards: every data point is a FHIR resource, every workflow is reproducible.
+Built on top of [Medplum AR](https://www.medplum.com.ar/), an open-source FHIR-native EHR backend, it runs entirely on open standards: every data point is a FHIR resource, every workflow is reproducible.

 > Developed at **Hospital Municipal de Oncología Marie Curie**, Argentina.
 > Designed by clinicians, for clinicians.